 - Co-author, “Patent Litigation Developments to Watch in 2016,” Today’s General Counsel (February/March 2016)

-- Co-authored, “ITC Jurisdiction Restricted,” Intellectual Property Magazine (February 2016)
+- Co-author, “ITC Jurisdiction Restricted,” Intellectual Property Magazine (February 2016)

 This material was posted from Westlaw with permission of Thomson Reuters.